 - While editing a page, click on the Metadata bar below the content field.

 - This will reveal the Title field.

-While editing the Title field as above, you should also see a field in the Metadata area labelled Description.
+While editing the Title field as above, you will also see a field in the Metadata area labelled Description.

-This field has no effect on your search engine ranking at all, however it is still very important, as it is the text that appears below the link to the page when it does appear on a search engine results page.
+This "Description" field actually has very little effect on your search engine ranking, however, it is still very important, as it is the text that appears below the link to the page when it does appear on a search engine results page.
 So it needs to sell your website to the searcher and make them want to click on the link to visit your site.